 Utilize the TRUNCATEONLY Option to Reduce a Data File

 The TRUNCATEONLY option does not relocate any data pages; instead, it releases all of the free space at the end of the file to the operating system.
-It is only functional if the file ends with empty space.
+It is only functional if the file ends with a space.

 --Utilize the TRUNCATEONLY Option to Reduce the size of a Data File